 what happens to the berries before they are cooked

-- 1 What happens to the berries before they are harvested? - 2 What happens to the berries after they are washed and mashed? - 3 Where is the jam poured after it is cooked? - 4 What text feature tells you the steps must be done in order?
+- 2 What happens to the berries after they are washed and mashed? - 3 Where is the jelly poured after it is cooked? - 4 What text feature tells you the steps must be done in order?